- 1 Top 5 Best Coolers Compared

 Camping should be all about the memories, and Coleman has captured that feeling with the retro design on this Steel Banded cooler.
 But looks aren’t everything, and fortunately this sturdy Coleman cooler offers great functionality to go along with its memorable design.
 For starters, you get a full 54 quarts of storage, which is enough to easily store up to 85 cans.
 The cooler also features a super convenient Have-A-Seat lid, which safely sits a person weighing up to 250 pounds.

 When it comes keeping your food and drink cold, the Coleman Steel Banded cooler gives you up to four days of ice retention.
 This isn’t as long enough for week-long camping trips, but it’s perfect for overnights and weekend getaways.
 We were pleased with the overall cooling performance on this cooler.
 It lived up to its rated four days, even in hot weather.
 One of the biggest downsides we found to this cooler is the lack of wheels, which makes lugging it around harder, especially when fully loaded.
 All in all, though, the Coleman Steel Banded Cooler is a solid cooler that will keep your food cold while giving you a fun retro design.
+An alternative that comes in seven different colors is the YETI Tundra 45 Hard Cooler, which uses permafrost insulation to keep ice cold in hot temperatures.
 Speaking of ice, check out the best water purifiers for camping.

 #2 Igloo Polar Cooler – Honorable Mention/Best Large CapacityWHY WE LIKE IT: The Igloo Polar Cooler is designed simply so it can focus on one thing: keeping 120 quarts of food and drink cold as long as possible.
 You get tons of capacity at a super low price with the Igloo, making it a great choice for long camping or hunting trips.